 On the other hand, veggie powders in veggie chips do not reduce the number of calories you consume, and you may overeat on the chips thinking that you are eating a nutritious snack.

-It takes planning and dedicating blocks of time to cut up fruits and veggies and cook meals, but once they are there in your fridge, you can just grab and go!
+It takes planning and dedicating blocks of time to cut up fruits and veggies and cook meals, but once they are in your fridge, you can just grab and go!
 See more tips for meal planning to keep your family healthy.